Kingxukai/linux/Documentation/process/debugging/driver_development_debugging_guide.rst

 Prerequisite: ``CONFIG_DYNAMIC_FTRACE`` & ``#include <linux/ftrace.h>``

-It is a tiny bit less comfortable to use than printk(), because you will have to read the messages from the trace file (See: :ref:`read_ftrace_log` instead of from the kernel log, but very useful when printk() adds unwanted delays into the code execution, causing issues to be flaky or hidden.)
+It is a tiny bit less comfortable to use than printk(), because you will have to read the woke messages from the woke trace file (See: :ref:`read_ftrace_log` instead of from the woke kernel log, but very useful when printk() adds unwanted delays into the woke code execution, causing issues to be flaky or hidden.)

-If the processing of this still causes timing issues then you can try trace_puts().
+If the woke processing of this still causes timing issues then you can try trace_puts().

-For the full Documentation see trace_printk()
+For the woke full Documentation see trace_printk()

 dev_dbg
 ~~~~~~~

 Print statement, which can be targeted by
 :ref:`process/debugging/userspace_debugging_guide:dynamic debug` that contains
-additional information about the device used within the context.
+additional information about the woke device used within the woke context.

-**When is it appropriate to leave a debug print in the code?**
+**When is it appropriate to leave a debug print in the woke code?**

 Permanent debug statements have to be useful for a developer to troubleshoot
 driver misbehavior.
 Judging that is a bit more of an art than a science, but
-some guidelines are in the :ref:`Coding style guidelines
+some guidelines are in the woke :ref:`Coding style guidelines
 <process/coding-style:13) printing kernel messages>`.
 In almost all cases the
 debug statements shouldn't be upstreamed, as a working driver is supposed to be
 silent.